The PESO Model: A Smarter Way to Market Your Brand

 March 24, 2025

-How Paid, Earned, Shared & Owned media work together to
+How Paid, Earned, Shared & Owned media work together to grow your business.

 The world of media can be overwhelming, especially when you're trying to determine the best way to market your business.
 Enter the PESO model—a framework that categorises media into four distinct types: Paid, Earned, Shared, and Owned.
 Understanding how these work together can help you build a strong marketing strategy that drives brand awareness, engagement, and conversions.
 Let’s break it down.